Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-To mathematically study the relevant population, we start by the independence assumption, that is, the population is large enough that random effects are negligible \cite{buckleton2005forensic,crow2017introduction}.
-In this case, the population is considered to be in Hardy-Weinberg equilibrium (HWE), where the genotype probabilities can be computed as the product of allele probabilities \cite{hardy1908mendelian,weinberg1908vererbungsgesetze}.
-Furthermore, alleles at different loci are considered independent if the population is in linkage equilibrium (LE), thus we can multiply genotype probabilities across loci to get multi-loci genotype probability \cite{bennett1952theory}.
-That is, suppose the alleles of the genotype $G_i$ at locus $i$ are $A_{\text{1}}$ and $A_{\text{2}}$, then the genotype probability is given by:
+\paragraph{Independence assumptions.} The simplest assumption for computing genotype probabilities in the relevant population is the independence between alleles \citep{buckleton2005forensic,crow2017introduction}.
+In this case, the population is considered to be in Hardy-Weinberg equilibrium (HWE) where, because of independence between alleles, the genotype probabilities can be computed as the product of allele probabilities \citep{hardy1908mendelian, weinberg1908vererbungsgesetze}: if $A_{i\text{1}}$ and $A_{i\text{2}}$ are two alleles of genotype $G$ at locus $i$, say $G_i$, then the genotype probability is given by